Часто задаваемые вопросы

 A table of the meanings can be found here.

 Unfortunately, the electrolyser must be mounted in a horizontal position and as described in the product documentation.
+However, very small inclines up to 10° are not negatively affecting the functionality or performance of Enapter devices.
 Please check the product manual for further information.

 Enapter products may contain small amounts of liquids when they leave Enapter.
 Therefore, Enapter products shall always be stored between +1°C and +45°C. Make sure to follow the operation temperature requirements before switching it on to avoid damages.